Thomas Gresham: Agent in the Low Countries

 In 1543 the Mercers' Company admitted the 24-year-old Gresham as a liveryman, and later that year he left England for the Low Countries, where, either on his own account or that of his father or uncle, he carried on business as a merchant whilst acting in various matters as agent for King Henry VIII.
 In 1544 he married Anne Ferneley, widow of the London merchant Sir William Read, but maintained residence principally in the Low Countries, basing his headquarters at Antwerp in present-day Belgium (then the Spanish Netherlands), where he became renowned for his adept market-play.

 Financial acumen

 Rescue of the pound

 When in 1551 the mismanagement of Sir William Damsell, King's Merchant to the Low Countries, had caused the English Government much financial embarrassment, the authorities called Gresham for advice, thereafter following his proposals.
-Gresham advocated the adoption of various methods - highly ingenious, but quite arbitrary and unfair - for raising the value of the pound sterling on the Antwerp bourse which proved so successful that in just a few years King Edward VI had discharged almost all of his debts.
+Gresham advocated the adoption of various methods - highly ingenious, but quite arbitrary and unfair - for raising the value of the pound sterling on the Stock Exchange in Antwerp which proved so successful that in just a few years King Edward VI had discharged almost all of his debts.
 The Government sought Gresham's advice in all their money difficulties, and also frequently employed him in various diplomatic missions.
-He had no stated salary, but in reward of his services received from King Edward various grants of lands, the annual value of which at that time amounted ultimately to about 400 pounds a year.
+He had no stated salary, but in reward of his services received from King Edward various grants of lands, the annual value of which amounted ultimately to about a year.